isaaccormack/huffman_coding/README.md

 # huffman_coding
-ARM processor optimized implementation of Huffman Encoding and Decoding Algorithms for SENG 440.
+Huffman encoding and decoding implementations optimized for the ARM processor for SENG 440.

 ## Getting Started